 There is no place like home as they say.
 Well, this is definitely true as we fail not to look back to our roots.
 No matter how far we’ve reached, we always turn our heads and drive back to the loving corners of our home.
 This adage applies the same way to horror films, which is one of our favorite movie genres to watch.

 We have featured several foreign movies in the past yet an indescribable sense of accomplishment is felt when serving our very own home-cooked films.

 To start with, let us be reminded of the time when we were kids – naive and susceptible.
 And what better way to refresh these childlike traits but to pull memories that made us shiver, cry and most of the time put us to bed at night.
 Yes, you’re right, I am talking about horror films.
 These films easily seeped through our innocent minds because the younger version of ourselves processes everything perceived to be true as true.

 Below is my list of horror stories courtesy of Regal Films – Shake, Rattle, and Roll series.

 Shake, Rattle & Roll (1984) – “MANANANGGAL”

-This is the last story of the first-ever Shake, Rattle and Roll movie.
+This is the last story of the first-ever Shake, Rattle, and Roll movie.
 By far the most suspenseful episode of all the series.
 Douglas (Herbert Bautista) is a teenage boy assigned to kill the manananggal lurking in their barangay.
 A manananggal is a mythical creature in the Philippines that is believed to devour humans for food.
-Their characteristic includes separating its upper half of the body and sprouting wings to hunt for food while hiding the lower body until its safe return.
+Their characteristic includes separating the upper half of the body and sprouting wings to hunt for food while hiding the lower body until its safe return.

 Shake, Rattle & Roll II (1990) – “ASWANG”